camptocamp/puppet-tdd-book/en/setup/README.md

 end
 ```

-### LINE 3 – 6
+### LINE 3
-Install Puppet on every host in our nodeset.
+Install Puppet Agent (a.k.a. puppet AIO) on every host in our nodeset.
 Beaker supports multiple hosts in a nodeset.
 This functionality will not be explained here.

-### LINE 18
+### LINE 15
 Tells Beaker to scp our sourcedir into the spawned virtual machine’s `/etc/puppet/modules`.

 ## CONFIGURE UNIT TESTS